 - Bake.
 Carefully transfer the dough (with the bottom sheet of parchment paper) onto a large baking sheet and bake it at 275°F/135°C until crispy and golden brown, about 80 minutes, flipping halfway through baking.
 If one side of the crackers is more golden than the other, rotate the baking sheet for the best chance of all the crackers baking evenly.
 I usually only do this once, halfway through baking time.

 - Cool.
 Transfer the cracker onto a cooling rack and let it cool completely before breaking it along the scored lines.
 Baked goods with nut or seed flours continue to crisp and firm up as they cool.

 One of the advantages of making your own crackers is that you can customize them in any way you like - swap the hemp hearts for sesame seeds, almond flour for sunflower seed flour, salt for Everything Bagel Seasoning (a mix of flakes sea salt, dehydrated minced onion, dehydrated minced garlic, sesame seeds, and poppy seeds)...

 You can also add herbs, spices, nutritional yeast, hot sauce, or any other flavoring ingredient you like.
-I have to say, I love these kinds of recipes where the main flavoring element is so incredibly versatile, you could really take it in just about any direction you desire.
+I have to say; I love these recipes where the main flavoring element is so versatile, you could take it in just about any direction you desire.

 How to Store Chia Seed Crackers

-- Refrigerating: transfer the crackers into an airtight container and refrigerate for up to 1 month.
+- Refrigerating: transfer the crackers into an airtight container and refrigerate them for up to 1 month.

-- Freezing: transfer the crackers into an airtight container and freeze for up to 3 months.
+- Freezing: transfer the crackers into an airtight container and freeze them for up to 3 months.